Mario Sanchez (soccer): Club career

 In 1996 and 1997, Sanchez spent the collegiate off-season with the Central Coast Roadrunners of the USISL.
 Sanchez and his teammates won the USISL championship both seasons.

 On February 1, 1998, the Kansas City Wizards selected Sanchez in the third round (thirty-second overall) of the 1998 MLS College Draft.
 The Wizards released him in the pre-season and he signed with the Orange County Zodiac of the USL A-League.
 Sanchez began the 1999 season with the Zodiac, but left in July when Fresno State hired him as an assistant coach.
 In 2001, he returned to playing with the Stanislaus County Cruisers.

 Coaching career

 In June 1999, Northwood High School hired Sanchez to coach its boys’ soccer team.
 He resigned two months later to become an assistant coach with the Fresno State Bulldogs men's soccer team.
 Fresno State dropped its men's soccer program after the 2003 season and Sanchez moved to the Akron Zips.

 In 2006, UNLV hired Sanchez as head coach of the men's soccer program.
 Following UNLV's first winning season in eight years, Sanchez resigned on February 5, 2010, moving to the Louisville Cardinals, where he was an assistant coach and associate head coach 2011–2015.

 On January 27, 2015, Sanchez was named the head coach of the SIU Edwardsville Cougars men's soccer team.

 On November 30, 2018, Sanchez resigned to accept the position of Director of Youth Development and Community Relations for Louisville City FC of the United Soccer League.
+In August 2021, Sanchez was named interim head coach of Racing Louisville FC and the youth academy director for both Louisville City FC and Racing Louisville FC On January 3, 2024, Sanchez was appointed as technical director and assistant coach for Racing Louisville.

+On January 16, 2024, Sanchez was announced as technical director and head coach of FC Tulsa in the USL Championship.

+In November 2024, it was announced that Sanchez would operate exclusively as technical director for Tulsa.
+Luke Spencer was promoted from assistant coach to full-time manager.